saad2134/cryptography/README.md

 ## Overview

-A small collection of Java implementations for common cryptographic algorithms.
+A small collection of implementations for cryptographic algorithms.

 ## Programs